Skip to main content

 Biosketch

 I am an early stage investigator and assistant professor who joined the department of Pathology at the University of Maryland School of Medicine in May 2018.
-I completed a master’s degree in Neuroscience at Brandeis University and worked in a neurobiology laboratory at the Massachusetts Institute of Technology for one year prior to enrollment in the Medical Scientist Training Program at the University of Michigan Medical School.
-At the University of Michigan, I rotated in neuroscience laboratories, but ultimately chose to study protein trafficking in cancer cells due to a personal interest in cancer biology.
-My interest in neuroscience remained, and I became particularly intrigued by the molecular diversity demonstrated by brain tumors.
-I then pursued residency training in anatomic pathology and neuropathology at the Johns Hopkins School of Medicine and pursued both basic and clinical postdoctoral research projects investigating the diagnosis and pathogenesis of gliomas.
+I completed a master’s degree in Neuroscience at Brandeis University and completed my graduate education in the Medical Scientist Training Program at the University of Michigan Medical School.
+I then pursued residency training in anatomic pathology and neuropathology at the Johns Hopkins School of Medicine.
+In fellowship and as a junior faculty member I have pursued research projects investigating the diagnosis and pathogenesis of gliomas as well as collaborative work in multiple areas of neuroscience and neuropathology.
+In addition to my clinical practice, I currently assist with diagnosis in the University of Maryland NeuroBioBank and study the early development of the field of neuropathology.

 Research/Clinical Keywords